ten39pm/TOPMODEL-Hydrology-App/README/README.md

 ## 1. Introduction & Motivation

-Hydrological models are fundamental tools in environmental science, enabling researchers and land managers to understand how precipitation moves through a watershed — as streamflow, groundwater recharge, evapotranspiration, and soil storage.
-However, most operational hydrological models are implemented in static scripts or proprietary software, making them inaccessible to non-specialists and difficult to use interactively for exploration and education.
+Hydrological models are fundamental tools in environmental science, allowing researchers to analyze and understand how precipitation moves through a watershed.
+However, most hydrological models are difficult to use interactively in an introductory setting.
+This complexity makes it difficult for students and individuals new to hydrology to properly interpret what they are seeing.

-This project addresses that gap by wrapping **TOPMODEL** (Beven & Kirkby, 1979) — one of the most widely taught and used conceptual rainfall-runoff models — in an interactive Shiny web application.
-The app is built around **Watershed 3 (W3) of the Hubbard Brook Experimental Forest (HBEF)** in the White Mountains of New Hampshire, one of the longest-running and most thoroughly documented small watershed research sites in North America.
+This project addresses that gap by wrapping **TOPMODEL** (Beven & Kirkby, 1979), one of the most widely taught and used conceptual rainfall-runoff models into an interactive Shiny web application.
+The app is built around **Watershed 3 (W3) of the Hubbard Brook Experimental Forest (HBEF)** in New Hampshire.
 HBEF has been continuously monitored since 1955, providing over 60 years of daily precipitation, streamflow, and air temperature records that make it ideal for hydrological model calibration and validation.

-**Why TOPMODEL?** TOPMODEL is a semi-distributed, physically-based model that predicts streamflow by linking the watershed's topographic structure — specifically the Topographic Wetness Index (TWI) — to spatial patterns of soil moisture and saturation.
-Unlike lumped models, TOPMODEL produces spatially explicit predictions of which areas of the landscape are saturated on any given day, making it well-suited for visualizing hydrological processes rather than just fitting discharge curves.

-**Why an interactive app?** Interactive parameter exploration allows users to develop an intuitive understanding of how each model parameter controls the shape of the hydrograph — something that is difficult to convey through static figures or tables.
-The optimizer further accelerates learning by automatically finding parameter combinations that maximize model skill (Nash-Sutcliffe Efficiency), freeing users to focus on interpreting results rather than manual trial-and-error calibration.
+The purpose of this project is to create a simplified educational hydrology model that allows educators and students to be able to not only experiment with data, but also to see a visualized model of how streamflow is affected by key variables such as air temperature, elevation, and precipitation later extended to snowfall.
+This model calculates wetness and saturation by the Topographic Wetness Index (TWI) and assigns moisture and storage deficits.
+This project will be the framework for later extensions, but should have methods to easily add new parameters and watersheds.

 The app supports both the default HBEF dataset and user-uploaded custom catchments, making it a generalizable teaching and research tool beyond